Ultra-Code/awesome-neovim/README.md

 ## Requirement

-Unlike the [vim branch]() with neovim >= 0.8 most plugings written in lua and don't depend on python or node But if you decide to use a plugin that rely's on any of these you would have to install them but I recommend you find their lua equivalent.
+With neovim >= 0.8 most plugings are written in lua and don't depend on python or node But if you decide to use a plugin that rely's on any of these you would have to install them but I recommend you find their lua equivalent.
 Chances are that it will be faster (due to luajit) and more well intergrated with neovim >= 0.8
-Neovim does come out of the box with luajit and treesitter support
+Neovim comes out of the box with luajit and treesitter support

 ## Repo structure
 ```text